NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 ```
  sudo ln -s /etc/nginx/sites-available/seafile.conf /etc/nginx/sites-enabled/seafile.conf
 ```
-Now we just need to restart NGINX and then we will have a working NGINX revers proxy to Seafile.
+Now we just need to restart NGINX and then we will have a working NGINX revers proxy over HTTP (port 80) to Seafile.
 It's recommended that you are also following the Self signed cert guide or even better following the Free SSL cert from Let's Encrypt as it's recommended.
 ```
  sudo service nginx restart
 ```